 - Look for a more comfortable box for them.
 Covered ones should be avoided as much as possible.

-- Place box on a quiet and accessible area.
+- Place the box in a quiet and accessible area.

 - For multiple cat owners, provide one litter box for each cat plus one.

-- Make time to cuddle and play with your kitty, they are looking for your attention!
+- Make time to cuddle and play with your kitty.
+They need your attention!

-- You might need to deny room access to them for some time while training them in proper toilet habits.
+- You might have to deny bedroom access to them for some time while training them in proper toilet habits.

 - If you don’t feel like stopping them from entering your room, then you can try giving them treats on the bed.
-As mentioned above, cats don’t urine in areas where they eat.
+As mentioned above, cats don’t urinate in areas where they eat.

-Don’t give them up that soon.
+Don’t give up on them that soon.
 It may require a lot of patience or money but it will be worth it.
 In due time, you and your fluffy baby will be in a happy relationship again.